Elbar/Resume/README.md

 I'm experienced Android Software Engineer with more than 4 years of experience, skilled in building native mobile applications with Java, Kotlin.
 Quick learner, great team player, and result-driven.
 I always try to follow best practices and use latest technologies to build high-quality solutions.
 Interested in Data Science/ML and Finance.

+* More than 10 published apps on Google Play

+* Contribution to development of apps that achieved over 1 million downloads and more than 300k active daily users

+* Successful leading of several mobile projects

+* Good communication skills

+* Successful migration from legacy code to modern technologies (Kotlin, Coroutines, Koin) in old project while keeping adding new features as business required.

+* Resulted in cleaner code structure and better performance.

 ![](https://media.giphy.com/media/L8K62iTDkzGX6/giphy.gif)